CrossMap Transformer: A Crossmodal Masked Path Transformer Using Double Back-Translation for Vision-and-Language Navigation: Conclusion

 \section{Conclusion}

 In the context of the increasing demand for DSRs, we addressed visual navigation from natural language instruction in home environments.
-The mainresults of the study are summarized as follows: \begin{itemize} \item We proposed the CrossMap Transformer, which sequentially generates actions to reach an instructed destination determined from linguistic and visual features. \item We proposed the double back-translation to improve the mapping between linguistic and actions features using a common structure between a CrossMap Speaker network, which translates the sequence of actions into an instruction, and the CrossMap Transformer. \item We achieved state-of-the-art results when using CrossMap Transformer on the R2R dataset. \end{itemize}
+The mainresults of the study are summarized as follows: \begin{itemize} \item We proposed the CrossMap Transformer, which sequentially generates actions to reach an instructed destination determined from linguistic and visual features. \item We proposed the double back-translation to improve the mapping between linguistic and actions features using a common structure between a CrossMap Speaker network, which translates the sequence of actions into an instruction, and the CrossMap Transformer. \Update \item We achieved comparable results as state-of-the-art approaches using LSTM decoders \end{itemize} \Done

 In future work, we will combine our present achievements with linguistic explanation, allowing interaction with non-expert users in failure cases.